-Fast Screening will automatically select the specified number of target locations after applying the lce Filter and Remove close to gridbar operations.
+Fast Screening will automatically select the specified number of target locations after applying the Ice Filter and Remove close to gridbar operations.
 The selected target locations are then persisted in the EPU session for further processing.

-Please note that the Fast Screening feature is applicable for both manual and automatic Quantifoil runs, but not for Lacey Carbon runs.
+Note that the Fast Screening feature is applicable for both manual and automatic Quantifoil runs, but not for Lacey Carbon runs.

-8.5.3 Ice Filter Adaptation for CFEG Systems
+Ice Filter Adaptation for CFEG Systems